LEGION

 Specialized

-Orchestration, data analytics, LSP indexing
+Orchestration, data analytics, LSP indexing, exploration (Polymath)

 The Commands

-Eleven commands.
+Seventeen commands.
 Each a word of power.

 CommandPurpose